ComputingStack/Uniview-OpenStack-Portal/README.md

 2: Prepare your ansible console host with ansible binary and ansible docker plugin installed

-2: Prepare docker host with necessary docker preinstalled
+2: Prepare docker host with necessary docker-ce preinstalled

 3: Prepare mysql or maria database engine or reuse any of those pre-created, such as install by "sudo apt install mysql-server" on a Ubuntu host